 Checkpoint

-Commands can also be run in a script.
-Some beenefits to using a script rather than relying on the Console pane:
+Instead of entering commands directly into the Console, we’ll record them in and run them from a script.
+Some benefits to using a script rather than using the Console pane:

-When first opening RStudio, a script file is not automatically opened.
-We’ll create our script file by clicking on the icon in the upper-left of the interface (a blank piece of paper with a + sign), and selecting R Script.
+We’ll create a script file by clicking on the icon in the upper-left of the interface (a blank piece of paper with a + sign), and selecting R Script.

-The new pane that opens is the Source pane:
+The new pane that opens is the Source pane, and you can think of it as a text editor:

 3+2